feedbackward/learnml/README.md

 - <a href="FinishEncoder.html">Finishing the encoder</a> (<a href="FinishEncoderJPN.html">JPN</a>)
 - Appendix: <a href="azure_use.html">Using Azure</a>

 All the main contents of this tutorial make use of data; some of it is simulated, and some of it is real.
 The real-world data must be acquired from the original sources.
-These are described and linked to in the <a href="DataSources.ipynb">Description of data sources</a> part of the tutorial, so please read this before starting.
+These are described and linked to in the <a href="DataSources.html">Description of data sources</a> part of the tutorial, so please read this before starting.

 __Author and maintainer:__<br>
-Matthew J. Holland (Osaka University, Institute for Datability Science)
+<a href="http://feedbackward.com/">Matthew J. Holland</a> (Osaka University, Institute for Datability Science)